Made with stone-ground grits, butter, cream, and cheese, this recipe for creamy, cheesy grits is the ultimate recipe for homemade grits.

-Grits are perfect served at breakfast or as a side dish.
-Think about serving them in place of anywhere you would serve mashed potatoes.
+Grits are a classic southern dish served at breakfast or as a side dish.
 I have shared a few of my favorite combinations below.

 - Pair Instant Pot Pork Chops or Rotisserie Chicken with a side of cheesy grits and some steamed vegetables for a comforting family dinner.

-- Serve grits on the side of biscuits, scrambled eggs, baked bacon, and/or breakfast sausage for a hearty, breakfast feast.
+- Serve these creamy grits on the side of biscuits, scrambled eggs, baked bacon, and/or breakfast sausage for a hearty, breakfast feast.

 - Serve grilled shrimp on top of these cheesy grits for a quick version of Shrimp and Grits.